 Security beefed up at Kapil Sharma’s Oshiwara residence after cafe shooting

-The security at the Mumbai residence of television superstar Kapil Sharma has been beefed up following the shooting incident at his cafe in Canada.On...
+Mumbai: The security at the Mumbai residence of television superstar Kapil Sharma has been beefed up following the shooting incident at his cafe in...

 On Friday, personnel from Mumbai police were seen at the actor and comedian’s residence in the Oshiwara area of Mumbai.
 As per sources, Kapil is yet to decide if he will go to the shoot of his Netflix show ‘The Great Indian Kapil Show’ in Filmcity.